loperntu/asialex2015/index.md

 ---
 ## Our Approach | Going deep with big data

-- Tsunami of linguistic data; influx of neologisms
+- Tsunami of linguistic data; massive influx of neologisms is unavoidable

 <!-- However, because of a lack of precise knowledge of the value embedded within this huge crush of data, many businesses have been stuck in the “data for data’s sake” trap ....
 Deep data? another industry buzzword?-->